15 Most Affordable States for Private Pay Home Care in 2026

 - Greenville and Fayetteville at $21.00 hourly

-Asheville and Raleigh command the highest rates at $26.00 per hour, followed by Wilmington and Charlotte at $25.00.
+Asheville and Raleigh have the highest rates at $26.00 per hour, followed by Wilmington and Charlotte at $25.00.

 North Carolina who this state is best for

 North Carolina works well for middle-income retirees seeking reasonable rates without sacrificing care quality.
-Coastal areas like New Bern offer particularly low rates, allowing families with modest savings to access quality care without rapidly depleting resources.
+Coastal areas like New Bern offer particularly low rates, helping families with modest savings access quality care and preserve their resources.
 The state suits those preferring aging in place, as monthly home care costs typically run lower than facility-based options.

 South Carolina

-South Carolina rounds out the top ten most affordable states for private pay home care in 2025, offering attractive rates for seniors seeking quality care without depleting their retirement savings.
+South Carolina is the tenth most affordable state for private pay home care in 2025.
+It offers good rates for seniors who want quality care.

 South Carolina average hourly rate